 Events and Trainings

-- July 11, 2018: #Marketing Vision Zero With Social Media: Social media is a resource that most people have access to and know how to operate.
+- July 11, 2018 - Webinar on #Marketing Vision Zero With Social Media.
+Social media is a resource that most people have access to and know how to operate.
 In the planning sphere, social media has become a cost-effective tool for informing the public of projects and events happening in their community and collecting input.
 In this webinar, participants learned about #marketing their projects through social media with Maya Rosas, Director of Policy and Jana Schwartz, Project Coordinator at Circulate San Diego to see how they are using this outreach method to promote their Vision Zero efforts.
 Watch the webinar.

-- May 3, 2018: Engaging Residents in Local Policies That Support Pedestrian & Bicycle Safety: This webinar focused on Cultiva La Salud's resident engagement efforts in Southeast Fresno's predominantly Latino community.
+- May 3, 2018 - Webinar on Engaging Residents in Local Policies That Support Pedestrian & Bicycle Safety.
+This webinar focused on Cultiva La Salud's resident engagement efforts in Southeast Fresno's predominantly Latino community.
 Brandie Banks-Bey, Communications Manager with Cultiva La Salud highlighted strategic community engagement tactics that led to more equitable policies to support pedestrian and bike safety, and overall healthier communities.
 Watch the webinar.

-- January 17, 2018: Street Story: Addressing Demographic Disparities in Transportation Safety Data: In this webinar, SafeTREC research associate Kate Beck discusses the development of Street Story, an online transportation safety self-reporting platform designed to provide advocates and decision-makers with additional data to make and advocate for more informed transportation-safety decisions and allocate resources more equitably.
+- January 17, 2018 - Webinar on Street Story: Addressing Demographic Disparities in Transportation Safety Data.
+In this webinar, SafeTREC research associate Kate Beck discussed the development of Street Story, an online transportation safety self-reporting platform designed to provide advocates and decision-makers with additional data to make and advocate for more informed transportation safety decisions and allocate resources more equitably.
 Watch the webinar.
 Learn more about Street Story.